tdauth/wowr/README.md

 The map uses several custom systems created by Baradé which can be used in any other map.
 They are available in [systems](./systems).
 Each system provides a prototype map which shows you how to use the system.
-Some of the systems are available on [HiveWorkshop](https://www.hiveworkshop.com/members/barade.125524/#resources) to make them public and for feedback.

 ## Release Process